 I took myself for a walk this morning to a part of the countryside I had not visited for quite a while.
 It was enjoyable to see some familiar places, which brought back memories.
-There were some signs of spring, with sheep in the fields, spring bulbs flowering and warmer weather.

-The winters in England, though, seem very long.
+The winters in England seem very long.
 Everything I beheld today would look so much better in the sunshine, which seems to lift everything around you.
 I wanted to share this poem, called ‘The Summer Sun’ by Robert Louis Stevenson, as it seems to reflect the feelings we have about the way summer makes us feel with its warmth and brightness.

 Great is the sun, and wide he goes

 More thick than rain he showers his rays.

 To keep the shady parlour cool,

 Yet he will find a chink or two

 The dusty attic spider clad

 Meantime his golden face around